 - Some users with unlocked boot loaders have experienced problems when they are accepting over the air upgrades (FOTA - Firmware upgrade Over The Air).
 For users that have unlocked the boot loader, please do not accept any over the air upgrades.
 For additional information, check out the hints and tips from the community on the XDA forum.

 - First, you should confirm that it is possible to unlock the boot loader of your device by checking the service menu.
 In your device, open the dialler and enter *#*#7378423#*#* to access the service menu.
+If you have a tablet, click here to learn how access the service menu.

 - In your device, tap Service info > Configuration > Rooting Status.
 If Bootloader unlock allowed says Yes, then you can continue with the next step.
 If it says No, or if the status is missing, your device cannot be unlocked.